buddhist-uni/buddhist-uni.github.io/_content/canon/thag4.11.md

 pages: 1
 ---

+> the lazy frogs croak:
+> “Today isn’t the time to stray from mountain streams”
-> Then the River Ajakaraṇī delights me
+> ...the River Ajakaraṇī delights me